FormaServe/.github/profile/README.md

 FormaServe Systems Ltd specialises in IT development, support & training.

 Backing up our values, FormaServe are members of the IBM Partnerworld program, Microsoft Partners & Intel Software Partners.

-We are also members of IBMs ISV Advisory Board.
+We are also members of IBMs ISV Advisory Board and our employees have gained IBM Champions status, with the latest IBM i developer certification.

 We are renowned for our training courses, support & products on the IBM i (aka AS/400 - i5 - iSeries).